bochaco/react-mn-wallet-connect/TUTORIAL.md

 </html>
 ```

-Your application should now be displaying a dummy address.
-Next step is to inegrate it with the Midnight DApp Connector to retrieve the actual wallet's address.
+Your application should now be displaying a dummy address, so now we are ready to add the last piece to integrate it with the Midnight DApp Connector, to retrieve the actual wallet's address.

 ## Step 7: Install Midnight DApp Connector